Skip To Main Content

 Shorter regained momentum in the seventh, scoring three runs on a series of wild pitches, and added a solo home run in the eighth to extend the lead to 9–3.
 King totaled nine hits in the game, including two each from Smith and Hirschfeld.
 Mitchell Kahlenberg took the loss, while Gavin True struck out 10 in relief.

-In the decisive series finale on Friday, King delivered a complete performance to secure the road series win.
-The Tornado jumped ahead early with a pair of runs in the second inning and added three more in the fourth behind RBI hits from Kale Richardson and Misael Garcia.
-Shorter pulled within 5–4 in the sixth, but King added two insurance runs in the eighth, highlighted by a run-scoring single from Vidal.
+In Friday's series finale, King battled but ultimately fell 7–4 as Shorter clinched the series.
+The Tornado jumped ahead early with two runs in the second inning and added three more in the fourth behind RBI hits from Kale Richardson and Misael Garcia.
+Shorter pulled within 5–4 in the sixth, then surged ahead with a three-run seventh inning.

 King Highlights